overlay-market/OIPs/notes/note-8.md

 Setting our static spread \\( \delta \\) to this expression implies that, with confidence \\( 1-\alpha \\), the value at risk to the system after the next \\( \nu \\) blocks from front-running the shorter TWAP will be at most zero, once the TWAP catches up to spot.

 Above, we've assumed no cap is imposed on the payoff function of the scalp.
-Assume now we cap the payoff function, which [cuts off the impact](#note-7) from the power law tails of the distribution.
+Assume now we cap the payoff function, which [cuts off the impact](#note-7) from the tails of the distribution.

 Let